ctyeong/ctyeong.github.io/publications.md

 ### Conference/Journal:

+Mamo, R. and ***T. Choi*** (2025):
+*CA-Cut: Crop-Aligned Cutout for Data Augmentation to Learn More Robust Under-Canopy Navigation.*
+In: Proceedings of the 14th European Conference on Mobile Robots (ECMR 2025).
+Padua, Italy.
+&mdash; To Appear

 ***Choi, T.***, O. Would, A. Salazar-Gomez, X. Liu, and  G. Cielniak (2024): [*Channel Randomisation: Self-Supervised Representation Learning for Reliable Visual Anomaly Detection in Specialty Crops.*](https://doi.org/10.1016/j.compag.2024.109416)
 In: Journal of Computers and Electronics in Agriculture.
 \[[<span style="color:red">Data</span>](https://github.com/ctyeong/Riseholme-2021){:target="_blank"}\]